atelierdumobile/appdeploy/README.md

-AppDeploy - Visualize, templatize and deploy your app in a second.
+AppDeploy - Visualize, templatized and deploy your app in a second.
 ============

-AppDeploy is the fastest way to deploy your mobile app Over The Air without specific server configuration it only uses html.
+AppDeploy is the fastest way to get info and deploy your mobile app Over The Air without specific server configuration (it only uses html).

-## Usage
-Currently used in our production toolchain with a Jenkins building the app with gym (fastlane) and AppDeploy is generating the download page in script mode from the .ipa or .apk file.

 ## Features
-- [x] Get quick info on your iOS and android App (support of .xcarchive, .ipa and .apk archive)
+- [x] Get quick info on your iOS and Android App (support of .xcarchive, .ipa and .apk archive)
-- [x] iOS: Get fast access to your app resource, and plist info
+- [x] iOS: Get fast access to your app resources, plist, embbeded profiles…
-- [x] iOS: Get notified when you did a build and allow to handle it
+- [x] iOS: Get notified when you make an (xc)archive
 - [x] Use default template (branded or with app icon) or customize your own one
 - [x] Deploy to your server without extra configuration just html support is required
 - [x] Notify build&deployment success with Hipchat or Prowl
-- [x] Integrate it in your Continuous Integration by using it in command line
+- [x] Integrate it in your Continuous Integration by using the command line
-- [x] Download the app with a versionned url
+- [x] Download the app with a versioned url

+## Current usage
+- Currently used in our production toolchain with a Jenkins building the app with gym (fastlane) and AppDeploy is generating the download page in script mode from the .ipa or .apk file.
+- It is also nice to have info quickly on App by double clicking the files (requires to define AppDeploy as the default App to open your ipa/apk/xarchive files).

 ## Download and installation
-Coming soon
+You can build or download a ready to use version available [here](https://www.atelierdumobile.com/apps/releases/appdeploy)

 ## Requirements
-- OSX10.10
+- A mac with OSX10.10

 ## Presentation